CraftCamp/AgilityBundle/Resources/doc/features.md

 In later versions also, the team will be able to estimate the complexity of the feature development.
 It will allow priorization by a ratio between value and complexity.

-The developer field represents the feature responsible
+The type is used to recognize if the object is a Feature or a Feedback.

+The featureType field is used to know if the feature was created by the product owner or suggested by the users.

 Model
 -----